conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 ...
 ```

-The ID obtained depends on the values of the settings and options used, here we are telling Conan
+Besides the requirements, the ID obtained depends on the values of the settings and
-to use explicitly the profile ``default``.
-If you want to reproduce the same package ID values
+options used, here we are telling Conan to use explicitly the profile ``default``.
+If you want to reproduce the same package ID values that appear in this post,
-that appear in this post, you can use this profile:
+you can use this profile:

  ```bash
 ⇒  conan profile show default